Title

 Executive Order No. 287 regulates the registration and assignment of number plates to motor vehicles used by government officials and accredited representatives of foreign states in the Philippines, ensuring uniformity and proper identification while limiting their use to official business.

-No, except for vehicles assigned to the President of the Philippines, Vice-President, President of the Senate, Speaker of the House of Representatives, Chief Justice of the Supreme Court, Chief of Staff and General Officers of the Armed Forces, and Chiefs of foreign diplomatic missions, no other vehicles in the Philippines shall bear distinguishing flags, stars, or emblems.
+Generally, no. Except for the President, Vice-President, President of the Senate, Speaker of the House, Chief Justice of the Supreme Court, Chief of Staff and general officers of the AFP, and chiefs of foreign diplomatic missions, no other vehicles registered in the Philippines may bear distinguishing flags, stars, and emblems.

-Members of the Congress of the Philippines may be assigned not more than two (2) sets of registration plates for motor vehicles duly registered in their names as their personal property.
+Members of the Congress may be assigned not more than two (2) sets of registration plates for motor vehicles duly registered in their names as their personal property.

 Analyze Cases Smarter, Faster